ethereum-optimism/optimism/docs/fault-proof-alpha/README.md

 This documentation provides an overview of the system and instructions on how to help test the fault proof system.

-The overall design of this system along with the APIs and interfaces it exposes are not finalized and may change without notice.
+The overall design of this system along with the APIs and interfaces it exposes is not finalized and may change without notice.

 ### Getting Started